klogg/fl2000_drm/README.md

 ## Notes
  * VGA (D-Sub) DAC output of FL2000DX can be implemented as a DRM bridge (dumb_vga_dac)
  * For registration of sibling I2C devices of IT66121 (CEC, DDC, ...) i2c\_new\_dummy() function may be used
+ * Need to review, test and cleanup init/cleanup procedures to ensure no leaks or races or other issues
+ * Need to implement unit testing with latest kernel & DRM unit testing tools, target coverage shall be 100%
+ * Need to implement static code analysis with Coverity Scan and maybe some other tools

 ## Open questions
  * How to simultaneously support HDMI bridge and D-Sub bridge?
 Config option?